 There are so many exciting areas to focus on for programmer analysts who can adapt quickly and are open to learning new skills.
 Businesses and organizations need your expertise to navigate the fast-changing, increasingly complex world of IT.

 Just look at the local Quebec job market.
 The latest research from the Government of Canada Job Bank shows strong demand for programmer analysts in virtually every part of the province.
 In most areas, this occupation gets four or even a full five stars for demand and growth potential: the Job Bank's highest rating.

 There's huge potential to capitalize on demand and do very well in this field.

 Learn more about starting a programmer analyst career

-Interested in an alternative to a 4-year software engineering or computer science degree?
-Find out if you're a good fit for a Programmer Analyst Diploma.
+Interested in an alternative to a four-year software engineering or computer science degree?
+Find out if you're a good fit for a programmer analyst diploma.

-College diplomas in this field take about 15 months to complete, and usually include an internship to help students apply what they've learned in class, and gain real-world experience before graduation.
+The program at Herzing College Montreal takes only 15 months to complete.
+It includes an internship to help students apply what they've learned in class and gain real-world experience before graduation.

 Herzing also offers free academic advising to anyone considering programmer analyst training.